Braden Holtby: Washington Capitals (2010–2020)

 On April 8, 2015, Holtby shut-out the Boston Bruins, 3–0, and having already shut-out Boston in his previous two games in the 2014–15 season, he became the first goaltender to ever perform a season-sweep of three or more games against Boston without a single goal allowed.
 This victory would also give him 41 wins on the season, tying him with Olaf Kölzig for most in a single season in Capitals history.
-On May 4, 2015, Holtby shut-out the New York Rangers, 1–0, to capture a 2–1 playoff lead in the Eastern Conference Semi-Finals.
-The Capitals lost the series to the New York Rangers 2–1 in overtime in a game 7 at Madison Square Garden.
+On May 4, 2015, Holtby shut-out the Presidents' Trophy-winning New York Rangers, 1–0, to capture a 2–1 playoff lead in the Eastern Conference semifinals.
+The Capitals lost the series to the New York Rangers 2–1 in overtime in a game 7, despite being up 3–1 earlier in the series.

 Following the 2014–15 NHL season Holtby became a restricted free agent under the NHL Collective Bargaining Agreement.
 The Washington Capitals made him a qualifying offer to retain his NHL rights and, on July 5, 2015, Holtby filed for Salary Arbitration.
 On July 24, it was announced by the team that Holtby had signed a 5-year, $30.5 million contract.
 On April 9, 2016, the Capitals defeated the St. Louis Blues 5–1, earning Holtby his 48th win of the season (four of which came via shootouts) and tying him with Martin Brodeur for the most wins in a single season record.
 He achieved the mark with 66 game starts throughout the 2015–16 NHL season.

-Holtby won the Vezina Trophy, awarded to the league's best goaltender, in 2016.
+After the season ended, Holtby won the Vezina Trophy, awarded to the league's best goaltender.
+Holtby was also a finalist for the Ted Lindsay Award as the most outstanding player judged by the NHLPA and the award ultimately went to Chicago Blackhawks winger Patrick Kane.

-During the 2017–18 season, Holtby became the second fastest NHL goaltender to record 200 career wins behind Ken Dryden.
-He recorded this feat on November 10, 2017, when the Capitals beat the Pittsburgh Penguins 4–1.
-He was also named an NHL All-Star for the third consecutive season.

 On March 28, 2017, Holtby earned his 40th win of the season when the Capitals beat the Minnesota Wild 5–4 in overtime.
 This win made Holtby the third goaltender in league history to record at least 40 wins in three consecutive seasons, joining Brodeur (2005–08) and Evgeni Nabokov (2007–10).